Skip to Content

 Los Angeles Police Department (LAPD)

-During the same time period, LAPD received more than 2,300 “use of force” complaints from civilians.
-In only 1% of those cases did LAPD rule in favor of civilians.
+During the same period, LAPD received more than 2,300 “use of force” complaints from civilians.
+Only 1% of those cases did LAPD rule favor civilians.

 San Francisco Police Department (SFPD)

-According to Campaign Zero, between 2016 and 2018, SFPD used “less-lethal force” 73% more per arrest than other police departments in California, and used deadly force 57% more per arrest than other departments in the state.
+According to Campaign Zero, between 2016 and 2018, SFPD used “less-lethal force” 73% more per arrest than other police departments in California and deadly force 57% more per arrest than other departments in the state.
 During the same time period, SFPD received 322 “use of force” complaints from civilians.
-In only 2% of those cases, did SFPD rule in favor of civilians.
+In only 2% of those cases, SFP D ruled in favor of civilians.

 San Diego Police Department (SDPD)

-According to Campaign Zero, between 2016 and 2018, SDPD used so-called “less-lethal force” 93% more per arrest than other police departments in California, and used deadly force 41% more per arrest than other departments in the state.
+According to Campaign Zero, between 2016 and 2018, SDPD used so-called “less-lethal force” 93% more per arrest than other police departments in California and deadly force 41% more per arrest than other departments in the state.
 During the same time period, SDPD received more than 1,500 “use of force” complaints from civilians.
-On average, in only 2% of those cases did SDPD rule in favor of civilians.
+On average, SDPD ruled in favor of civilians in only 2% of those cases.

-Like many other police departments in major cities throughout the country, it is difficult for civilians to hold LAPD, SFPD and SDPD police officers accountable because the departments can disqualify complaints and give officers unfair access to information when complaints are filed.
+Like many other police departments in major cities throughout the country, it is difficult for civilians to hold LAPD, SFPD, and SDPD police officers accountable because they can disqualify complaints and give officers unfair access to information when complaints are filed.

-Filing a civil action is one of the only ways to hold the department accountable, no small task considering police departments are protected by qualified immunity.
+Filing a civil action is one of the only ways to hold the department accountable; it is no small task, considering that police departments are protected by qualified immunity.

 Police Use of Deadly Force

-According to Campaign Zero, between 2016 and 2018, SFPD used “less-lethal force” 73% more per arrest than other police departments in California, and used deadly force 57% more per arrest than other departments in the state.
+According to Campaign Zero, between 2016 and 2018, SFPD used “less-lethal force” 73% more per arrest than other police departments in California and deadly force 57% more per arrest than other departments in the state.
 During the same time period, SFPD received 322 “use of force” complaints from civilians.
-In only 2% of those cases, did SFPD rule in favor of civilians.
+In only 2% of those cases, SFPD ruled in favor of civilians.

 San Diego Police Department (SDPD)

-According to Campaign Zero, between 2016 and 2018, SDPD used so-called “less-lethal force” 93% more per arrest than other police departments in California, and used deadly force 41% more per arrest than other departments in the state.
+According to Campaign Zero, between 2016 and 2018, SDPD used so-called “less-lethal force” 93% more per arrest than other police departments in California and deadly force 41% more per arrest than other departments in the state.
 During the same time period, SDPD received more than 1,500 “use of force” complaints from civilians.
-On average, in only 2% of those cases did SDPD rule in favor of civilians.
+On average, SDPD ruled in favor of civilians in only 2% of those cases.

-Like many other police departments in major cities throughout the country, it is difficult for civilians to hold LAPD, SFPD and SDPD police officers accountable because the departments can disqualify complaints and give officers unfair access to information when complaints are filed.
+Like many other police departments in major cities throughout the country, it is difficult for civilians to hold LAPD, SFPD, and SDPD police officers accountable because they can disqualify complaints and give officers unfair access to information when complaints are filed.

-Filing a civil action is one of the only ways to hold the department accountable, no small task considering police departments are protected by qualified immunity.
+Filing a civil action is one of the only ways to hold the department accountable; it is no small task, considering that police departments are protected by qualified immunity.

 Police Use of Deadly Force